 Most people either have gaps in their diet or are in denial.
 At a minimum, most people are missing out on antioxidants.

-And green powders contain a wide variety of antioxidants.
+Green powders contain a wide variety of antioxidants.

 Because of this, they are also anti-inflammatory.
 This means that they can help reduce free radicals in the body that can cause damage to your tissues.

 Green powders often have healthy herbs

 Green powders made with herbs go a step further because they can help support a healthy immune system as well.

 Both of these brands also contain medicinal mushrooms like Lion’s mane, Cordyceps, or Reishi mushrooms.

 Powder drinks like these often have antioxidant-rich green tea extract too.

 One of the health benefits of green powders made with high-quality ingredients is that they can help reduce inflammation.
 This is good for both the body and the brain.

 One study found that a green powder supplement increased antioxidant enzymes in the body.
 It also reduced oxidative stress in 10 healthy people using six teaspoons of greens+ per day for four weeks.